pal03377/master-thesis/thesis.typ

 // We do not recommend using the CoFee module on Mac with M1, see Obsidian page "Why is CoFee so slow on my Mac with an M1 processor?"
 In this chapter, we explain how our system design from @systemDesign fits into the Artemis learning platform and the Athena feedback suggestion provider within the solution domain.

-// TODO: Make sure to use lots of UML diagrams

 == Artemis Client: Feedback Suggestions
 // Feedback Suggestions UI in Artemis
 // - For text exercises, we kept the existing UI as-is, but changed the "Automatic" badge showing a robot icon to a "Suggestion" badge showing a lightbulb icon.
 This way, the UI is clearer and consistent with the programming exercise UI.